cdapio/cdap/cdap-docs/examples-manual/source/examples/word-count.rst

 <http://localhost:9999/ns/default/apps/WordCount/overview/status>`__, click on the
 *WordCounter* flow.
 This takes you to the flow details page.

-Now click on the *wordStream* stream on the left side of the flow visualization, which brings up a pop-up window.
-Enter a sentence such as "Hello CDAP" and click on the *Inject* button.
+Now double-click on the *wordStream* stream on the left side of the flow visualization, which brings up a pop-up window.
+Enter a sentence such as ``"Hello CDAP"`` (without the enclosing quotes) and click on the *Inject* button.

 After you close the pop-up window (using the button in the window's upper-right), you will see that the counter for the stream increases to 1, the counters for the flowlets